almereyda/awesome-starred/README.md

 - [dirty-reprojectors](https://github.com/developmentseed/dirty-reprojectors) - Make quick and dirty projections to use in your web maps instead of Web Mercator
 - [Ghost-Admin](https://github.com/TryGhost/Ghost-Admin) - Ghost's admin client
 - [CANiBUS](https://github.com/Hive13/CANiBUS) - CAN Device Vehicle Research Server (OpenGarages.org)
-- [strichliste](https://github.com/hackerspace-bootstrap/strichliste) - strichliste is a tool to replace a tally sheet inside a hackerspace, this module is the api for the strichliste
+- [strichliste](https://github.com/hackerspace-bootstrap/strichliste) - DEPRECATED - strichliste is a tool to replace a tally sheet inside a hackerspace, this module is the api for the strichliste
-- [strichliste-web](https://github.com/hackerspace-bootstrap/strichliste-web) - frontend for the strichliste api
+- [strichliste-web](https://github.com/hackerspace-bootstrap/strichliste-web) - DEPRECATED - frontend for the strichliste api
 - [miataru-webclient](https://github.com/miataru/miataru-webclient) - HTML5 miataru client application that uses JQuery, LeafletJS and HTML5 LocalStorage
 - [miataru-server](https://github.com/miataru/miataru-server) - this is the reference implementation for a miataru server
 - [miataru-protocol-specification](https://github.com/miataru/miataru-protocol-specification) - the miataru protocol specification